Can you receive job assistance services through workers’ compensation if you’ve been hurt at work?

 Contact an experienced Atlanta workers’ compensation attorney

 Determining if a work-related injury is considered catastrophic or whether the employer can or will provide vocational rehabilitation services is often difficult and confusing.
-If you’re unsure about your rights and obligations under Georgia’s workers’ compensation law, including which benefits are available to you, then contact the experienced work injury lawyers at Gerber & Holder Attorneys At Law to schedule your free consultation.
+If you’re unsure about your rights and obligations under Georgia’s workers’ compensation law, including which benefits are available to you, then contact the experienced work injury lawyers at Gerber & Holder Workers’ Compensation Attorneys to schedule your free consultation.